 While recently looking through some old files and photos, Chuck stumbled across some items that belonged to his dad, Horace Dewitt Bower, vice president of Privateer Boat Company.
 The rare find of his dad’s memorabilia prompted Chuck to contact Sea Tow about that distinctive yellow boat he recalls his dad working on and ask if they might have any photographs – that is, if they even remember the vessel.

-“We not only remembered it, but Sea Tow I is still in service today at our Eastern Long Island franchise; we also have a framed photograph of it in our boardroom,” said Georgia Frohnhoefer, the wife of Captain Joe Frohnhoefer who started Sea Tow Services International in 1983.
+“We not only remembered it, but Sea Tow I is still in service today at our Eastern Long Island franchise,” said Georgia Frohnhoefer, the wife of Captain Joe Frohnhoefer who founded Sea Tow Services in 1983.
 “I remember the first time I rode on that tow boat; it was the start of something big.”

 Chuck was very surprised to find out that Sea Tow I was still in service and noted that he had a similar feeling about that special Privateer boat his dad worked on in their shop in Chocowinity, N.C.